httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 ## Third-Party Cookies {#third-party-cookies}

-A "third-party" or cross-site cookie is a cookie that is associated with embedded content (such as scripts, images, stylesheets, frames) that is served from a different server than the one that hosts the primary resource (usually, the Web page that the user is viewing).
+A "third-party" or cross-site cookie is a cookie that is associated with embedded content (such as scripts, images, stylesheets, frames) that is obtained from a different server than the one that hosts the primary resource (usually, the Web page that the user is viewing).
 Third-party cookies are often used to correlate users' activity on different sites.